Published by MBA Skool Team, Last Updated: August 04, 2021

 Task Environment of an organization is the environment which directly affects the organization from attaining business goals.
 In brief, Task Environment is the set of conditions originating from suppliers, distributors, customers, stock markets and competitors which directly affects the organization from achieving its goals.

-Task environment helps in identifying the environmental factors responsible for the success of the company.
-Factors responsible for Task Environment are
+Task environment helps in identifying the environmental factors responsible for the success of the company or a product.

 Competitors generally look for higher margins and for this they provide unique features to its products, thus try to create differentiation.